Camping, hiking, boating and a great beach

 For a shorter hike (or bike), try the Lake Como National Recreation Trail on the north side of the lake.

-This trail is 3 miles long and the first 1/4 mile is paved and accessible.
+This trail is 3 miles long and the first 1/4 mile is paved and accessible, beginning near the public beach area.

 Day passes are required for parking in order to access these hiking trails between Memorial Day and Labor Day.